 Department of Justice

-The Mission of the Department of Justice is to enforce the law and defend the interests of the United States according to the law.
-To provide Federal leadership in preventing and controlling crime.
-To seek just punishment for those guilty of unlawful behavior.
-To administer and enforce the Nation's immigration laws fairly and effectively.
-And to ensure fair and impartial administration of justice for all Americans.
+The mission of the Department of Justice is to enforce the law and defend the interests of the United States according to the law; to ensure public safety against threats foreign and domestic; to provide federal leadership in preventing and controlling crime; to seek just punishment for those guilty of unlawful behavior; and to ensure fair and impartial administration of justice for all Americans.